BLOG HOME | FEBRUARY 24, 2018

 You have options:

 1. Do nothing.
 Yes, this may be an option for you.
-(Although it’s not an option we would recommend.)
+(Although it’s not an option I would recommend.)
 The worst that will happen is Chrome will display a “not secure” warning in the address bar of the browser, but that warning will most likely deter visitors or cause them to question the validity of your site.
 You’ll have to decide if it is feasible to avoid installing SSL on your web site.
 Again, we wouldn’t recommend this option.
+If you are providing logins, storing data, or have online shopping, SSL is a must!

 2. Get a free SSL certificate.
 Many hosting companies provide free shared certificates.
 These are often adequate if all you are seeking is to avoid the Google Chrome alert.
 For example many reputable hosting providers provide free shared SSL that can easily be activated from your account.
 You can also get a free flexible SSL through Cloudflare.
 Cloudflare is a popular service that provides caching, firewall and free SSL.
 Another free encryption option is LetsEncrypt, which provides a full free certificate but will require a little technical knowledge for installation.